rsocket/rsocket/Protocol.md

 * __Setup Data__: includes payload describing connection capabilities of the endpoint sending the Setup header.

-__NOTE__: A server that receives a SETUP frame that has (__R__)esume Enabled set, but does not support resuming operation, MUST reject the SETUP with an ERROR.
+__NOTE__: A server that receives a SETUP frame that has (__R__)esume Enabled set, but does not support resuming operation, MUST reject the SETUP with an ERROR[REJECTED_SETUP].

 <a name="frame-error"></a>
 ### ERROR Frame (0x0B)

 Error frames are used for errors on individual requests/streams as well as connection errors and in response to SETUP frames.
-The latter is referred to as a SETUP_ERROR.

 Frame Contents